What is cytarabine?

 Cytarabine is an injectable solution that is usually given intravenously by your veterinary professional in the hospital.
 It is sometimes injected under the skin.
 The beneficial effects may take a few days after administration, and the full effect may not be apparent for a few weeks.

+Cytarabine is considered a hazardous drug.
+Do not handle if you are pregnant or nursing.
+Wear gloves when handling the waste, then seal the waste in a plastic bag before disposing in the regular trash.
 Because this medication is hazardous to other animals and people, all bodily waste such as urine, feces, and vomit should be disposed of with caution for a few days after your pet receives the medication.
-Wear gloves when handling the waste, then seal the waste in a plastic bag before disposing in the regular trash.
-Pregnant women should not handle any waste from your pet.
+Pregnant women should not handle any waste from the pet.

 Are there any potential side effects?